 It is correct that “clear” silicone sealant does not dry clear.
-Even though they call it ‘clear-drying’, it does not dry clear, but instead has an opaque quality.
+Even though they call it “clear-drying,” it does not dry clear, but instead has an opaque quality.
 If you want something that will truly dry clear, you may want to try other products.
-I don’t have any to recommend that I like.
-Plus, I don’t mind that the sealant is somewhat visible.